-The educational process for the healthcare management certificate is a shared responsibility between student and faculty.
+The educational process for the Certificate in Healthcare Management is a shared responsibility between student and faculty.
 Students must be committed to achieving their goals through a consistent demonstration of inquiry, information-seeking behaviors, engagement with faculty and peers, and analysis of learning needs.
 Faculty, likewise, are committed to the responsibilities of serving as a competent resource, guide and professional role model.